 Anime & Manga

-- Kodachi Kuno's first appearance at Furinkan High School in Ranma 1/2 is capped off by her flinging her school uniform off to reveal her gymnastics leotard — a move she makes several times in the series.
+- Kodachi Kuno's first appearance at Furinkan High School in Ranma ˝ is capped off by her flinging her school uniform off to reveal her gymnastics leotard — a move she makes several times in the series.
+Even more ludicrous instances where characters (usually female Ranma, Akane, or Shampoo) toss away their swimsuits or otherwise short-skirted clothing, to reveal ordinary clothes underneath.
+Huh?!

 - Happens at least once in Urusei Yatsura, with Sakura unbuttoning and flinging aside her school nurse uniform to reveal herself dressed in full Miko regalia beneath.

-- One of Piccolo's trademarks is throwing off his Weighted Clothing before a fight.
+- From Dragon Ball, one of Piccolo's trademarks is throwing off his Weighted Clothing before a fight.

 - In episode 14 of Mahou Sensei Negima!, students Misa, Madoka and Sakurako do a simultaneous costume change, and we see three sets of clothes in the air at the same time.
 To top it off, the viewer's first sight of the girls in their new outfits is done with rainbows and twirling motions as if it were the conclusion of a full Transformation Sequence.